All Episodes

 steve bannon

-The 80th commemoration today, and you see the joy of the young men and women of the greatest generation that realized that it was mission accomplished, unconditional surrender of both the Japanese empire that came, I don't know, 100 days after the unconditional surrender of the Nazis and before that, the unconditional surrender of the Italian fascists.
+And you see the joy of the young men and women of the greatest generation that realized that it was a mission accomplished, unconditional surrender of both the Japanese empire that came, I don't know, 100 days after the unconditional surrender of the Nazis and before that the unconditional surrender of the Italian fascists.

-But the commemoration today, when Putin and President Trump meet, are the two great allies of World War II.
+But the commemoration of the day when Putin and President Trump meet are the two great allies of World War II.

 You know, not the Bolsheviks and not the Soviets, but the Russian people.